 - 7 fully online programs including undergraduate, graduate, certificate, and Ph.D. programs.

-A member of NCAA Division III, Notre Dame offers eight women's intercollegiate sports: basketball, cross country, field hockey, lacrosse, soccer, softball, tennis and volleyball.
+A member of NCAA Division III, Notre Dame offers nine women's intercollegiate sports: basketball, cross country, field hockey, lacrosse, outdoor track, soccer, softball, tennis and volleyball.
 NDMU competes in the Colonial States Athletic Conference (CSAC).

-- 27 percent of our new freshman population are athletes and 24 percent of our total Women’s College population are athletes.
+- 27% of our new freshman population are athletes and 24% of our total Women’s College population are athletes.

 - Student-athletes at NDMU are scholars.
 They maintain a combined GPA of over 3.0.